tinygo-org/drivers/netdev/README.md

 }
 ```

+Now, the net package is linked to the netdev so any net I/O will go through the netdev.
+Calls to net.Dial(), net.Listen() etc will translate to netdev socket calls.

+The last step is to connect the netdev to an IP network.

 ### Step 3: Connect to an IP Network

-Before the "net" package is fully functional, connect the netdev to an underlying IP network.
+Before the net package is fully functional, connect the netdev to an underlying IP network.
 For example, a WiFi netdev would connect to a WiFi access point or become a WiFi access point; either way, once connected, the netdev has a station IP address and is connected on the IP network.

 Call dev.NetConnect() to connect the device to an IP network.
 Call dev.NetDisconnect() to disconnect.
 Continuing example: